Mahad410/taotnpwaft/ORGANIZATION.md

+# The Art of Tech: Not Playing with a Full Tech

-Owner / Founder @gbowne1
+Owner / Founder: @gbowne1

-Group Global Administrator [Open Position]
+Group Global Administrator: [Open Position]

 Group Global Moderators: [Open Position]